The-Great-Ape/server/README.md

 * This project uses [noble-ed25519](https://github.com/paulmillr/noble-ed25519).
 Fastest JS implementation of ed25519, an elliptic curve that could be used for asymmetric encryption and EDDSA signature scheme.
 * This project uses [Serum Price API](https://github.com/sonar-watch/serum-price-api) by Sonar

-If you are having difficulty setting this up this application please contact BillysDiscord#5191 or DeanMachine#9058 or GintoniQ#3987 on Discord for assistance and access to a live working Demo.
+If you are having difficulty with this application please contact BillysDiscord#5191 or DeanMachine#9058 or GintoniQ#3987 on Discord for assistance and access to a live working Demo.